-Same as individual race, you have to first create some CSV files using Excel, etc. and then create an event data using event manager.
-The files you create first are:
+Same as for individual races, you have to first create some CSV files using Excel, etc. and then create event data using the event manager.
+The files you should create first are:

-- RelayClass.dat : number of runners per class, their start time, restart time, etc.
+- RelayClass.dat : Includes the definitions of the number of runners per class, their start time, restart time, etc.

-- RelayTeam.dat : name of each relay team, members, etc.
+- RelayTeam.dat : Includes the name of each relay team, its members, etc.

-- Startlist.dat : names of each runner, their E-card number, course, etc.
+- Startlist.dat : Includes the name of each runner, their E-card number, associated course, etc.